Seon82/tracemymed/README.md

 You can now just use our heroku frontend : https://tracemymed.herokuapp.com/

-If you'd rather host the frontend locally, follow the instructions bleow.
+If you'd rather host the frontend locally, follow the instructions below.
 First, move to the project folder using `cd`.

 Then run the following commands in your favorite shell: